tbensky/npct/README.md

 1. Click on "Update hardware."
 This should allow you to connect to the ESP32 via BLE and it will write your configuration information to it.

 1. Sometimes you might have trouble getting Chrome to "see" ESP32.
-If so, type `chrome://bluetooth-internals/#devices` into the URL location field, and try to connect to the ESP32 manually.
+Initally the BLE name of it will `ContactTracer`.
+If you do have trouble, type `chrome://bluetooth-internals/#devices` into the URL location field, and try to scan for and "inspect" the ESP32 manually.
 When you do so, go back to `config.html` and it should work.

-After you configure the ESP32 for the first time, its BT name will change to reflect your unique ID and health info for other contact tracers to pick up on.
+After you configure the ESP32 for the first time, its BLE name will change to reflect your unique ID and health info for other contact tracers to pick up on.
 It's name will be something like `#C19:abcdefghijklmnop17`.

 Come back to `config.html` as needed to update your health information or query the device for contacts that may have occurred while you were out.

 # Participate in contact tracing

 You are done.
+Now, do two things:

-Power the ESP32 using a battery and take it with you when you go out!
+1. Power the ESP32 using a battery and take it with you when you go out!
 The battery should power it for 40+ hours.
 Be sure not to disconnect it while you're out and about, as any logged contact information will be lost.

-When you get home, check the for blue LED.
+1. When you get home, check the for blue LED.
 It'll be on if any health-related contacts were logged.
 (The red LED is always on.)
 To read out your contact log, go back to the Chrome-App `(config.html)` to read any contact information that came in while you were out.
 Click on the blue "read device log" button:

 <p align="center"><img src=https://github.com/tbensky/npct/blob/master/pics/readlog.png width=400></p>

 It'll pull and list all contacts you encountered.

+1. Make a contact tracer for someone you know, and tell them to make one for someone they know.

 What if some of your contacts report that they were sick (and perhaps not wearing a mask)?
 Good question.